robtweed/internet-radio-recorder/README.md

 ## Can you schedule programmes?

 Yes! *internet-radio-recorder* has been designed to work with a simple schedule text file in which you specify the programme(s) you want to record.
+Once you set the module running, you can leave it unattended to automatically record scheduled programmes.

 I actually wrote and designed *internet-radio-recorder* to record the BBC Proms broadcasts, and you'll find an example schedule file for the first part of the 2023 BBC Proms season included in the installation repository.
 Simply edit this file to your own needs.